getramki/serverless-rag/readme.md

 ### Querying

 You can invoke the Query function from the API Gateway endpoint with curl or postman.
+You can get the API Gateway endpoint from the SAM output.

 While querying you must pass the "query" along with "category" and "topic" and as well as LLM "config" parameters.
 The query function reads the lance table with the help of Bedrock Embeddings, gets the context and passes it on to LLM to generate a response.

 In our example you can do the following with curl.
 This command is provided in test-commands.md file in test-data folder of this repo.